 Quozio is another option for creating graphics with your favorite quotes.
 Its designs aren’t as pretty as Notegraphy, but it does come with a bookmarklet that makes it super fast to add a quote from your browser bar, and then click to share the graphic you create on Facebook, Pinterest, Twitter or via email.

 3. Endless quotables.
 If your personal creative well has run dry, and you’ve already shared your three favorite Star Wars quotes, you’ll find plenty of quotables websites.
 Just Google it.
 Or, better yet, stick to sites that curate quotes and have a vested interest in getting those quotes right.
 For out-of-the-ordinary picks, check out Quotery for “quips, quotes and proverbs.”
 When you need to add a quote fast (or want to know where a quote originated), try Brainyquotes.com.
 Need more inspiration?
 Other Wordly is a beautiful blog that celebrates “strange and lovely” words.

 5. Be smart about long form.
-“Long form” content (otherwise known as an in-depth article, 1,000 words or more, that delivers quality information and answers), versus shorter, list-like posts, has come into vogue among search engine marketers.
-If you go down the long-form road, follow the basics of good design: Break it up with headings, bullets and graphics that help communicate your message.
+Search engines favor “Long form” content (otherwise known as an article, 1,000 words or more, that delivers quality information and answers), versus shorter, list-like posts.
+If you go down the long-form road, follow the basics of good design to make it readable: Break up blocks of text with headings, bullets and graphics that help communicate your message.